-The Woodland Cemetery allows members to choose to be buried in an environmentally-friendly way, in a beautiful natural environment, surrounded by newly planted trees.
-The burial can include a coffin made from plain wood, bamboo or wicker, all of which decompose naturally.
-If you wish, the grave can be marked with a small flat gravestone which is intended to sink into the ground over the years.
+In this beautiful natural environment the graves are marked only with a small ground level plaque rather than a full tombstone.
+The Woodland Cemetery enables its members the choice to be buried in an ecologically-friendly manner.
+The burial can include a coffin made from plain wood, bamboo or wicker all of which decompose naturally.
+If you wish, the grave can be marked with a small flat gravestone that will gradually sink into the ground over time.

 The Lawn section provides a green alternative for Jewish and non-Jewish burials, with graves being marked by a simple upright stone.